rmlmcfadden/rmlmcfadden.github.io/bnmr/publications.md

 out of [TRIUMF].
 Most of the literature is related to materials science, but results from nuclear physics experiments are also included for completeness.

-For a glimpse at some of the ongoing research using the technique, have a look at the [β-NMR / Experiments]({% link bnmr/experiments.md %}) page.
+For a glimpse at ongoing research using the technique, have a look at the [β-NMR / Experiments]({% link bnmr/experiments.md %}) page.

 ## Table of contents